Skip to main content

 Teaching kids about their bodies and what is private can help them develop healthy feelings about their bodies in age-appropriate ways.

-No guide can guarantee a way to steer kids unscathed through a divorce.
-Every situation - and every family - is different.
-But these commonsense guidelines might make the adjustment a bit easier.
+Every divorce - and every family - is different.
+But these guidelines might make the change a bit easier.

 When a loved one dies, children feel and show their grief in different ways.
 Here are some tips for parents on supporting kids through a loss.